rails/rails/guides/source/action_controller_advanced_topics.md

 <% end %>
 ```

-A CSRF token named `authenticity_token` is added as a hidden field:
+A CSRF token named `authenticity_token` is added as a hidden field in the generated HTML:

 ```html
 <form accept-charset="UTF-8" action="/users/1" method="post">